 How to get to Elba Island?

 You get to Elba Island from the port of Piombino on the mainland.
 Portoferraio is the main port on the island.
-Surfing the web you can find the best deals for the ferry from Piombino to Portoferraio, but there are a few lines to Cavo and Rio Marina too.
+Surfing the web you can find the best deals for the ferry from Piombino to Portoferraio.
+But there are a few lines to Cavo and Rio Marina too.

 Capoliveri village on the Elba Island